 Refers patrons to higher-level staff when appropriate.

-Answers elementary library informational and directional questions; answers questions regarding information contained in the technical services and public catalog systems, refers clients to appropriate employees for other services;
+Answers basic informational and directional questions; refers clients to appropriate employees for other services;

-Physically processes items for collections including stamping and labeling;
+Receives and processes materials including stamping and labeling;

-Shelves items in various library collections according to specific classification schemes.
+Shelves, shifts, and shelf-reads items in various collections according to specifications;

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-High school graduation or equivalent and one year of experience repairing books or in a library or closely related activity.
+High school graduation or equivalent and one year of clerical or customer service experience.
 Equivalent education or experience will substitute.